 Brief Description of Estate Planning:

 When that happens (your death), you know that you can’t control the ownership or transfer of any of your estate but it will be the court that will decide who will get what in your estate.
 So isn’t it better if you decide all of that in your life and enlist the names of people or organizations that you trust the most and want to have a part of your estate?
-This way you don’t need to look down from the heaven and regret that you should have given your company to your other son and your classic corvette to your younger daughter.
-Rather than regretting your decisions up from the heaven, it is better to prepare an estate plan for your wealth and belongings.
+This way you don’t need to look down from heaven and regret that you should have given your company to your other son and your classic corvette to your younger daughter.
+Rather than regretting your decisions up from heaven, it is better to prepare an estate plan for your wealth and belongings.
 This way you can give anything to anyone of your family member or friend and there won’t be any dispute about the distribution of your estate after you die.

 A Good Estate Plan should include these Elements: